+The following is a layout of the response sheet used by each CPC member during the evaluation of each application to assist in the application selection decision process.

+Date Name

+Application Number #2021 -

+12.1 Primary Qualifications

+12.1.1 Two-Page summary Eligibility

+Eligibility: The following questions must be answered "Yes" to evaluate the proposals eligibility for final approval:

+- 1. Project Summary was submitted using the "Summary Project Form" - 2.
+Project Summary was received by deadline date. - 3.
+Project fits CPA Allowable Spending Chart criteria (see Figure 7 CPA Allowable Spending Chart) .

+12.1.2 CPA Project Application Eligibility

+- 1. Project Application (Application) was submitted using the "CPA Project Application Form". - 2.
+Application was received by deadline date. - 3.
+Project fits CPA Allowable Spending Chart criteria (see Figure 7 CPA Allowable Spending Chart) . - 4.
+If a Historic Preservation project, has written approval from Groton Historical Commission.

+As per MA General Law Chapter 44B, proposed historic projects that are not on the structures listed on the state's registry of historic places require a determination by the Groton Historic Commission that the proposed project is of historic significance.

+- 5. The proponent has site control or the written consent of the property owner to submit an application. - 6.
+A detailed management plan includes schedule, key milestones, project manager, list of consultants. - 7.
+Application includes at least two professionally prepared quotes. - 8.
+Application involving non CPA funds (supplemental funding) includes legally binding appropriate signed letter authorizing/approving expenditure of amount noted, and any conditions.

+12.2 Scoring

+Each major criterion will be rated on a scale of 1-5 (1=lowest and 5=highest).

+12.2.1 Function:

-ving is a layout of the response sheet used by each CPC member during the evaluation of cation to assist in the application selection decision process.
-Date Name Application on Number #2020 12.1 Prin nary Qualifications 12.1.1 Two-Page summary Eligibility ibility: The following questions must be answered "Yes" to evaluate the proposals eligibility final approval: 2.
-Project Summary was submitted using the "Summary Project Form" Project Summary was received by deadline date Project fits CPA Allowable Spending Chart criteria (see Figure 7 CPA Allowable Spending Chart) 12.1.2 CPA Project Application Eligibility 2.3.4.5.6.
-Project Application (Application) was submitted using the "CPA Project Application Form" Application was received by deadline date Project fits CPA Allowable Spending Chart criteria (see Figure 7 CPA Allowable Spending Chart) If a Historic Preservation project, has written approval from Groton Historical Commission The proponent has site control or the written consent of the property owner to submit an application A detailed management plan includes schedule, key milestones, project manager, list of consultants 7.
-8. Application includes at least two professionally prepared quotesApplication involving non CPA funds (supplemental funding) includes legally binding appropriate signed letter authorizing/approving expenditure of amount noted, and any conditions 12.2 Sco pring Eacl h major criterion will be rated on a scale of 1-5 (1=lowest and 5=highest).
-12.2.1 Function: 1.
-Meets goals and objectives laid out in current Master Plan and Open Space and Recreation Plan 1 = Project not included in a Town plan.
-5 = Project explicitly called out in a Town plan.
-2. Multiple funding Sources: 1 = No non-Groton CPA funding, 3 = 25% non-Groton CPA funding, 5 = 50 % or more non-Groton CPA funding.
+- Meets goals and objectives laid out in current Master Plan and Open Space and Recreation Plan 1 = Project not included in a Town plan.
+5 = Project explicitly called out in a Town plan. - 2.
+Multiple funding Sources: 1 = No non-Groton CPA funding, 3 = 25% non-Groton CPA funding, 5 = 50% or more non-Groton CPA funding.